 In February 2015, the Company entered into a research collaboration, product development and license agreement with Merck, covering the discovery, development and commercialization of novel therapies across a range of therapeutic areas (Merck Collaboration Agreement).
-The collaboration includes an exclusive worldwide license to the GDF15 program, comprising NGM386 and NGM395 and other GDF15 analogs.
-These compounds are being evaluated for the treatment of obesity.
-The collaboration also includes a broad, multiyear drug discovery and early development program financially supported by Merck but scientifically directed by the Company with input from Merck.
-For those compounds resulting from the research and development program that progress through human proof-of-concept studies, Merck has an exclusive option, at a cost of \$20.0 million for each compound, to obtain an exclusive, worldwide license.
-If Merck exercises its option with respect to such a compound, the Company in turn has the right, at the start of the first Phase 3 clinical study for that compound, to elect to participate in a worldwide cost and profit share with Merck, as well as the option to co-detail the compound in the United States, or the Company can elect instead to receive milestones and royalties from Merck based on its further development and commercialization of the compound.
-If the Company elects to participate in the cost and profit share, subject to certain limitations, Merck will provide the Company with financial assistance in the form of advances of the Company's share of the overall development costs, which Merck will recoup from the Company's share of any profit ultimately resulting from sales of the compound or, if unsuccessful, other compounds that reach commercialization.
+The collaboration includes an exclusive worldwide license to the GDF15 program, comprising NGM386 and NGM395 and other GDF15 agonist compounds; the product candidates from this program that are being evaluated for the treatment of diabetes, obesity and non-alcoholic steatohepatitis; and a broad, multi-year drug discovery and early development program financially supported by Merck but scientifically directed by the Company.
+The goal of the drug discovery and early development program is to identify and develop, through human proof-of-concept studies, multiple product candidates for various therapeutic areas.
+For those compounds resulting from the research and development program that progress through human proof-of-concept studies, Merck has a one-time option at a cost of \$20.0 million for each compound, to obtain an exclusive, worldwide license, within 60 days after receipt of the complete data package from the Company with respect to the option compound.
+If Merck exercises its option, the Company in turn has the right, at the start of the first Phase 3 clinical study for that compound, to elect to participate in a worldwide cost and profit share with Merck, as well as the option to co-detail the compound in the United States, or the Company can elect instead to receive milestones and royalties from Merck based on its further development and commercialization of the compound.
+If the Company elects to participate in the cost and profit share, subject to certain limitations, Merck will advance to the Company a portion of its share of the overall development costs, which Merck will recoup from the Company's share of any profit ultimately resulting from sales of the compound or, if unsuccessful, other compounds that reach commercialization.
 If the Company does not opt in to the cost and profit sharing option, then the Company is eligible to receive milestone payments upon the achievement of specific clinical development or regulatory events with respect to the licensed compound indications in the United States, the European Union and Japan of up to an aggregate of \$449.0 million.

 Research and Early Development Program.
 Pursuant to the collaboration agreement, the Company determines the scientific direction and areas of therapeutic interest, with input from Merck, and is primarily responsible for the conduct of all research, preclinical and early clinical development activities, through human proof of concept.
 The Company makes the final determinations as to which compounds to advance into and through initial clinical studies, which to progress into human proof-of-concept studies and the design of any such studies, with input from Merck through various governance committees.
 The Company may terminate its participation in any of the governance committees by providing written notice to Merck of its intention to disband and no longer participate.
-Under the agreement, Merck reimburses the internal and external costs of the Company's research and early development activities (research phase) in an amount up to \$50.0 million per year, based on an estimated annual budget.
-If the Company exceeds this budget in a particular year, and if the program is such that the Company is performing IND-enabling studies at that time, Merck is required to elect either to reimburse up to an additional \$25.0 million for use in funding IND-enabling or later-staged activities or will provide the Company with the equivalent value in in-kind services for preclinical and clinical development activities.
+Under the agreement, Merck reimburses the internal and external costs of the Company's research and early development activities (research phase) in an amount up to \$50 million per year, based on an estimated annual budget.
+If the Company exceeds this budget in a particular year, and if the program is sufficiently advanced as of that time, Merck will fund up to an additional \$25 million each year for use in funding IND-enabling or later-staged activities or will provide the Company with the equivalent value in in-kind services for preclinical and clinical development activities.